Tutorial for Linear Dimensions¶

 Limits¶

-The geometrical limits are shown as upper and lower measurement limit and replaces the usual
+The geometrical limits are shown as upper and lower measurement limit and

 method in